-Capital assets as of December 31, 2013, amounts to \$27,945,892 (net of accumulated depreciation), and include land, buildings, furniture and equipment.
+Capital assets as of December 31, 2014, amount to \$31,086,055 (net of accumulated depreciation) and include land, buildings, furniture and equipment.
+Additional information on the District's capital assets can be found in Note 5 of this report.
 Significant capital asset events during the current fiscal year included the following: